tim-hsu/dotfiles/README.md

 My personal dotfiles

 ## Requirements
-Besides the obvious, the following packages should be instaled:
+Besides the obvious, the following packages should be installed:
 - fd
 - fzf